 Frankie "Delorise" Cumbie's Obituary

-Funeral services for Frankie “ Delorise” Cumbie will be Monday, December 8, 2025 at 12 noon with Rev. Steve Stafford officiating.
-The family will be receiving friends from 10 AM till 12 noon.
-Interment will follow the service at Mozley Memorial Gardens.
+Funeral services for Frankie “Delorise” Cumbie will be held Monday, December 8, 2025, at 12 noon with Rev. Steve Swafford officiating.
+The family will receive friends from 10 AM until 12 noon.
+Interment will follow at Mozley Memorial Gardens.

 What’s your fondest memory of Frankie?